Testing new coffee beans? I reach for a pour-over coffee dripper.

 Regardless of whether you opt for a cone or Melitta-style basket: if you want excellent results, you really should “pre-prepare” the paper filter:

-- Now, take the dripper and filter and moisten them with warm water.
+Now, take the dripper and filter and moisten them with warm water.
 Finally, tip the whole thing up, pouring the water out again.
-Doing this opens up the pores of the paper, flushes out any dust and particles and ensures that the filter perfectly hugs the dripper correctly.
-At the same time, your porcelain, metal or glass coffee dripper will also become pre-warmed.
+Doing this opens up the pores of the paper, flushes out any dust and ensures that the filter perfectly hugs the dripper.
+At the same time, your porcelain, metal or glass coffee dripper will be nicely pre-warmed.

 Preparing the Coffee Grounds

-You’ll be doing yourself a big favor by not just dumping your ground coffee into the filter, but “leveling” it instead, i.e. ensuring that the top surface is flat.
-To do this, briefly shake or lightly tap the coffee dripper once filled.
+You’ll be doing yourself a big favor by not just dumping your fresh coffee grounds into the filter, but “leveling” it instead.
+That way, you’re ensuring that the top surface is flat.
+To do this, briefly shake or lightly tap the coffee dripper, once filled.

 This way, you’ll ensure that the entire surface area is evenly covered by water and thus that all the coffee granules can be extracted.
 You’ll also minimize the likelihood of craters forming.

-If significant craters do form, the ground coffee around the edge will be extracted to a lesser extent than what’s in the middle and in contact with water the whole time.
+If significant craters do form, the ground coffee around the edge will be extracted to a lesser extent than what’s in the middle.

 Brewing Temperature

 A kitchen thermometer is the safest way to measure water temperature.
-You could otherwise use a kettle with a thermometer or the well-known ‘boiling point of water plus 90 seconds wait time’ rule.
-This isn’t especially accurate, but better than nothing.
+Otherwise, use a kettle with a thermometer or the well-known “boiling point of water plus 90 seconds wait time” rule.
+This isn’t especially accurate, but it’s better than nothing.

 Mastering the Correct Infusion Technique